Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model

-The BvM theorem in Section \ref{sec:main.bvm} shows that the posterior of the microergodic parameter $\theta$ in the Mat\'ern covariance function satisfies the same $n^{-1/2}$-convergence to a normal limit as in a regular parametric model.
-This result has an important implication for the kriging prediction with covarinace parameters randomly drawn from the posterior distribution at a new location $s^*\in \Scal \backslash \Scal_n$, i.e. $s^*$ is an arbitrary point in $\Scal$ but different from the sampling points $\Scal_n$.
-We need the following dense assumption for some of our theory later. \begin{enumerate}[label=(A.\arabic*)] \item Suppose that the sequence of $\Scal_n=\{s_1,\ldots,s_n\}$ is getting dense in $\Scal$ as $n\to\infty$, in the sense that $\sup_{s^*\in \Scal} \min_{1\leq i\leq n} \|s^*-s_i\| \to 0$ as $n\to\infty$. \end{enumerate} The sequence of sets $\Scal_1,\Scal_2,\ldots$ is increasingly dense in the fixed domain $\Scal$, so that we can predict at any new location accurately.
-But we do not require the sequence $\Scal_1,\Scal_2,\ldots$ to be nested.
+The limiting theorems in Section \ref{sec:main.bvm} shows that the posterior of the microergodic parameter $\theta$ in the Mat\'ern covariance function satisfies the same $n^{-1/2}$-convergence to a normal limit.
+This result has an important implication for the Bayesian GP (or kriging) prediction with covarinace parameters randomly drawn from the posterior distribution at a new location $s^*\in \Scal \backslash \Scal_n$, i.e., $s^*$ is an arbitrary point in $\Scal$ but different from the sampling points $\Scal_n$.
+We first show that for the general model \eqref{eq:obs.model}, the Bayesian GP predictive variance is almost equal to the one with a known $\theta_0$.
+Then we discuss the detailed posterior asymptotic efficiency for the model without regression terms and the convergence rates for the model with regression terms.
+We also present results both for a fixed $\alpha$ and for a range of $\alpha$ values.